shuuryou/f22pro/README.md

 * t9_nb.dict
 * t9_nl.dict

-If you got `LatinIME.apk` from the firmware, the patch process is very similar. :smiley:
+If you got `LatinIME.apk` from the Freetel Musashi firmware, the patch process is almost exactly the same. :smiley:

 The file you need to edit is called: `LatinIME\smali\com\android\inputmethod\latin\LatinIME.smali`.
-On line 3652, change `if-nez v0, :cond_0` to `# if-nez v0, :cond_0` to bypass a jump instruction and force T9 mode to be always on.
+On line 3652, change `if-nez v0, :cond_0` to `goto :cond_0` to turn the conditional jump into an unconditional jump, which forces T9 mode to be always on.
 Then recompile as described above.
 You will get a few warning messages, but the APK will work.

+Note that T9 will only work in some input fields.
+It doesn't work in the search box of the Settings app, but it does work on the search box of F-Droid, for example.
+Active T9 will be indicated at the bottom: Instead of "English - abc" it will say "English - **S**abc".

+#### Ready to Use APKs

+I have uploaded the two APKs that I patched using the above process to this repository.
+If you don't trust me, please recreate them yourself.